 Most plants sulk when you transplant them, but my tulsi put on about another inch of growth once I moved it to the pot!
 I’ll be bringing mine inside to overwinter, but several of my friends just grow it as an annual.
 Bonus points: it sometimes reseeds itself.

-So we know I love it, but what’s for you to love about it?
-First, it’s an enchanting pale green.
-Because of my grey backdrop, my photos look more blue, but here’s a peek at the real color.
+This sparkling water ends up an enchanting pale green.
+Because of my grey backdrop, my photos look more blue but here’s a peek at the real color.
 And yes, that’s my cat trying to take a sip.